Shruthikshetty/typescript-ts-template/readme.md

 }
 ```

-check th pacakage.josn to be somthing like this if using src folder
+check th package.json to be something like this if using src folder

 ```json
 {